SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

 You can go ahead and preview the component in the Gem Builder now to see how it looks like.
-You can modify the properties and then save it to preview the generated spark code which will eventually run on your cluster.
+You can modify the properties and then save it to preview the generated Spark code which will eventually run on your cluster.

-# DataSources Gems
+## DataSources Gems

-DataSource gems also referred as Source/Tagret gems are gems which you use to read/write your datasets into sprf dataframes.
-Major difference between the Source/Target gem and a Transform gem is, A Source/Target gem will have two dialog and two apply functions each for Source and Target respectively.
+DataSource Gems (also referred to as Source/Target Gems) are Gems which you use to read/write your Datasets into DataFrames.
+The only major difference between a Source/Target Gem and a Transformation Gem is that a Source/Target Gem will have two `dialog` and two `appl`y functions each for Source and Target respectively.
 Let's look at them with an example

 ````mdx-code-block
 <Tabs>